 Your vet will most likely want to do some further investigations before officially diagnosing them and this may include blood tests, chest X-rays, and take a urine sample.
 This will help them rule out other conditions like kennel cough or heartworm.

-If a diagnosis of dog asthma is confirmed, your pooch may be prescribed bronchodilator medications which can help widen their airways when required, dog-specific antihistamines if an allergy is suspected, and potentially steroids to help reduce inflammation in the air passages.
+If a diagnosis of dog asthma is confirmed, your pooch may be prescribed bronchodilator medications which can help widen their airways when required.

 Dependent on your dog, a dog asthma inhaler (nebulizer) may be recommended by your vet.
 This is a contraption that’s placed over your dog’s nose and mouth and converts liquid medicine to a mist that can be inhaled quickly by the lungs.
 Your dog may be reluctant, and this may be scary for you too!
 But remember, ask questions if you don’t understand and only leave when you’re confident you know you can use the dog asthma inhaler correctly and your dog seems OK about it.